 What Does Object Level Display Performance Do?

-Another option for changing image display settings is Object Level Display Performance, which allows you to control the on-screen appearance of images on an individual basis.
+Another option for changing image display settings is Object Level Display Performance, which allows you to control the onscreen appearance of images on an individual basis.
 You can select an image and go to Object > Display Performance and choose Fast, Typical, or High Quality.
 For example, you may need a certain logo to always display at High Quality, but you might not care about the other images in the layout.
 So, you could go to Preferences, edit the Fast setting, and drag the Vector slider all the way to the right.
 Then in the layout, select the image, go to Object > Display Performance and choose Fast.
 Now just that logo will display in High Quality.

 So, let’s review.

-- A) Typical display performance mode
+- A) High Quality display performance mode

-- E) Transparency at medium quality.
+- E) Transparency at high quality.

-- Displaying images in High Quality does not mean they are actually high res!
+- Displaying images in high quality does not mean they are actually high res!
 Check the image’s effective resolution to see for sure.
 And check with your printers/print vendor for recommended guidelines.

-- If the Info Panel does not show you the ppi, then check the image using preflight, or manually check images by opening them in Photoshop or Illustrator.
+- If the Info panel does not show you the ppi, then check the image using preflight, or manually check images by opening them in Photoshop or Illustrator.

 - Be aware of lag when using High Quality mode.

-- You can set up and use Object Level Display Performance to control the on-screen appearance of individual graphics, separate from the rest of your other images.
+- You can set up and use Object Level Display Performance to control the onscreen appearance of individual graphics, separate from the rest of your other images.